Engineering

 Introduction

-• Structured Output Design: Best practices for prompt engineering that prioritize parseability, including section markers, format examples, and constraint validation.
+• Structured Output Design: Techniques for generating parseable, schema-compliant LLM responses using section markers, format examples, and constrained values.

 Repository Stats